vegaprotocol/documentation/docs/concepts/vega-chain.md

 :::

 ### Bridges used for staking
-Associating and dissociating VEGA tokens to a Vega key are initiated on Ethereum, rather than on the Vega protocol.
+Both associating and dissociating VEGA tokens to a Vega key are initiated on Ethereum, rather than on the Vega protocol.
 This allows VEGA to be staked with a Vega public key without any action on the Vega network, and without putting the tokens under the control of the Vega network.

 All governance voting and validator nominations happen exclusively on the Vega chain.

 :::info
 Ethereum gas fees are only incurred in the process of associating tokens to a Vega key and transferring rewards from a Vega key to an Ethereum address.
+Nominating validators and changing nominations does not incur gas fees.
 :::

 The Vega protocol listens for stake events from staking bridges.
 Currently there are two bridges: one for staking unlocked, freely tradeable tokens, and one that connects to the vesting contract for locked, untradeable tokens.